PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 24. Switch to **Data** view.

-25. Select the top node for **Translated Product Names** to see the DAX expression that defines the Field Parameter's fields collection.
+25. Select the top-level node for **Translated Product Names** to see the DAX expression that defines the Field Parameter's fields collection.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image152.png" style="width:70%" />